mozilla/releasewarrior/releases/thunderbird-beta-47.0b2.md

 ### Issues
 - Run standalone repack builder for 3 failures to submit linux32 repacks into Balrog; forced repack_complete builder after that succeeded.
+- Rerun win32 repacks 5 & 6 for bash crashing in update generation